 Figure 9.
-Average value of variables at 850hPa accross front in direction of wind. (a) Mean of the equivalent potential temperature ( $\theta_e$ ), (b) temperature, (c) relative humidity and (d) absolute wind speed of provided (solid, WS) and network generated (dashed, ML) front labels for the DWD Data.
+Average value of variables at 850hPa accross front in direction of wind. (a) Mean of the equivalent potential temperature (θ_e) , (b) temperature, (c) relative humidity and (d) absolute wind speed of provided with front positions determined by DWD manual analysis (solid, WS) and by our network generated (dashed, ML)front labels for the DWD Data.

-Spatial resolution: Differently to Catto and Pfahl (2013) our front detection can be applied on the $0.25^{\circ}$ resolution of the ERA5 dataset to provide a more detailed evaluation.
-Additionally, ERA5 provides data at an hourly interval allowing us to evaluate at a 6 times higher temporal resolution.
-Unlike Catto and Pfahl (2013) we decided to use the 1 hourly accumulated total precipitation to match the temporal resolution of our data samples.
-As all evaluation data is taken directly from the ERA5 grid we do not need to perform any resampling of data.
-We evaluate the data on a near global region spanning from $[-60^{\circ}N, 60^{\circ}N]$ and $[-175^{\circ}E, 175^{\circ}E]$ .
-Grid points poleward of $60^{\circ}$ are excluded as in Catto and Pfahl (2013), while the restriction within the longitudinal direction is caused by our networks reduced output domain size.
-We further mask high altitude regions by removing all grid points within a 5 pixel distance from any grid point exceeding a height of 2000m from the evaluation.
+ERA5 grid we do not need to perform any resampling of data.
+We evaluate the data on a near global region spanning from $[-60^{\circ}N, 60^{\circ}N]$ and $[-175^{\circ}E, 175^{\circ}E]$.
+Grid points poleward of 60° are excluded as in Catto and Pfahl (2013), while the restriction within in the longitudinal direction is caused by our networks network's reduced output domain size.
+We further mask high altitude regions by removing all grid points within a 5 pixel distance from any grid point exceeding a height of 2000m regions with high topography (> 2000m) from the evaluation.
 This filtering mostly removes stationary fronts associated with large mountainous terrain.
 The height of a grid point is derived from the geopotential provided in the ERA5 data.

 Data and Definitions: For the determination of precipitation events, we use the surface precipitation as contained in the ERA5 data set (2D field for each time step).
-As in the study by Catto and Pfahl (2013), extreme precipitation is defined as any precipitation event that exceeds the 99th percentile of precipitation in each grid point respectively.
-Due to a limitation of available data we calculate this percentile using ERA5 data ranging from the years 2010 until 2018 (inclusive) using CDO.
-We define any grid point within an L2-distance of $2.5^{\circ}$ (i.e. 10 grid points) to a front (extreme precipitation event) are considered to be associated with a front (extreme precipitation event).
+As in the study by Catto and Pfahl (2013), extreme Extreme precipitation is defined as any precipitation event that exceeds the 99th exceeding the 99th percentile of precipitation in each grid point respectively.
+Due to a limitation of available data we calculate this percentile using ERA5 data ranging from the years 2010 until 2018 (inclusive)using CDO.
+We define any grid point within an L2-distance of 2.5° (i.e. 10 grid points) to a front (extreme precipitation event) are considered to be associated with a front (extreme precipitation event).
 This a refined definition as compared to the one used by Catto and Pfahl (2013), which is possible due to the higher resolution.
 We evaluate the connection between fronts and extreme precipitation using N = 8784 samples from the year 2016; we chose this year, as it was not used during the training of our network.

 We need to define a few variables for the evaluation For each grid point p we define the number $N{evt}(p)$ of different events evt as the count of a evt occurring at p during 2016.
-For a grid point p, the counted events are as follows:

-- epr: An extreme precipitation event occurred at p - a(epr): p is associated with an extreme precipitation event - fr: A front occurred at p

-- a(fr): p is associated with a front - 675 x + y: Events x and y occur at the same time at p (e.g. epr + a(fr) describes the event that an extreme precipitation event occurs at p while p is associated with a front.)
+For at a given grid point over the considered 9 year period (2010-2018).
+The correlation of fronts with extreme precipitation events and vice-versa is investigated for the year 2016 only.
+We define that a grid point p, the counted events are as follows: epr: An extreme precipitation event occurred at p a(epr): p is associated with an extreme precipitation event.
+(Eis considered to be associated with any event (e.g. p is within a certain range (here 2.5°) of a grid point where an extreme precipitation event occurred at p a(fr): p is associated with a front.
+(E.g. p is within a certain range (here 2.5°) of a grid point where a front occurred.) x + y: Events x and y occur at the same time at p. (e.g. epr + a(fr) describes the event that an extreme precipitation event occurs at p while p is associated with a front.).

 We further define the Proportions $P{evt}(p) = N{evt}(p)/N(p)$ for events evt as defined above.
-Finally we also calculate the relations
+Finally we also calculate the relations-